themitosan/grpp/README.md

 npm ci
 npm run buildWebpack
 ```
-The final script will be on `Build/` dir.
+The final script will be on `Build` dir.

 ## How to compile (production mode)
 In order to compile, run the following commands: